A spirited voice and a mean right hand

 Journey of a Song Podcast

 I recently joined Emmeline to discuss songwriting and my song "Don't Rush Me" on her terrific podcast about songwriting called Journey of a Song.
-The podcast will stream on deepellumradio.com on Thursday, May 27, 2021 at 7pm CST.
-Thereafter, you can find it on Spotify podcasts and iTunes podcasts along with great interviews with several songwriters.
+You can find the podcast on Spotify podcasts and iTunes podcasts along with great interviews with several songwriters.

 Finalist at the B W Stevenson Memorial Songwriter Contest!